UN Forces retreat from North Korea: Eighth Army withdrawal to Line B

-To General MacArthur, the elaborate preparations for a withdrawal below Seoul indicated that Walker had decided against a determined defense of the city.
+To MacArthur, the elaborate preparations for a withdrawal below Seoul indicated that Walker had decided against a determined defense of the city.
 When MacArthur raised the question, Walker assured him that he would hold Seoul as long as he could.
 But, Walker pointed out, sudden collapses of ROK forces twice before had placed the Eighth Army in jeopardy.
 Nor had the ROK shown any increased stability even after strenuous efforts to improve it.
 If, as he suspected, the ROK units now along the eastern two-thirds of Line B failed to stand against an attack, his positions north of Seoul could not be held and the then necessary withdrawal would have to be made over an obstacle, the Han River.
 In Walker's mind these two dangers, of another sudden ROK collapse and of making a river crossing in a withdrawal, made his extensive preparations a matter of "reasonable prudence."
 Walker also was convinced that the PVA/KPA were now capable of opening an offensive at any time.
 He still had no solid contact with PVA/KPA forces, but by pressing intelligence sources over the previous two weeks he had obtained sufficient evidence to predict an imminent attack and to forecast the strength, paths, objective, and even possible date of the next blow.
 Between 8 and 14 December Walker caught a southeastward shift of the KPA II Corps, the bulk of which previously had been concentrated in and operating as a guerrilla force out of the mountains between Koksan and Inchon.
 Apparently having retaken regular status, the Corps paralleled the Eighth Army's southeastern withdrawals below Pyongyang.
 As Walker's forces spread out along Line B, the KPA Corps followed suit, occupying positions just above the 38th Parallel in the central sector, principally between Yonch’on in the Wonsan-Seoul corridor and Hwach’on, due north of Ch’unch’on.
 It also seemed that earlier reports of reconstituted KPA units joining the II Corps were correct.
 Several renewed KPA divisions apparently had assembled immediately behind the II Corps to make a total strength of 65,000 plausible for the KPA troops directly opposite the Eighth Army's central sector as of 23 December.